eulphean/eulphean/README.md

 > - I often collaborate with other amazing artists, engineers, and creators.
 <br />

-> In the industry, I position myself as a `software architect`, with an expertise in `frontend computer graphics`.
+> In the industry, I position myself as a `software engineer`, with an expertise in `frontend computer graphics`.
 > - Checkout my frontend graphics engineering [portfolio](https://heyzine.com/flip-book/fa5164ac35.html).
 > - I enjoy architecting systems from scratch that are inspired from domain-driven design and software architecture principles.
 > - My frontend stack includes `Typescript`, `React.js`, `Three.js`, `React-Three/Fiber`, `Tailwind.css`, and `Material UI`